projectguy100/DoomNetEngine/futurepatches.md

 - Add a changelog link
 - Add more searches
 - Add feedback and add URL form - https://forms.gle/CeeCBtmhvBUeCHnK9
-- indexing on google if searched 'doomnetengine', 'doomnet-engine' or etc ✓
+- indexing on google if searched 'doomnetengine', 'doomnet-engine' or etc ✓✓✓

+**Notes**
+- Add a 404 page ✓✓✓
+- buy a domain